janis-commerce/microservice-call/README.md

 	_Since 4.0.0_

-	Make a `LIST` request to an microservice by entity.
+	Make a `LIST` request to a microservice by entity.

 	Returns a `Promise` of `MicroServiceCallResponse`, the `body` contains the full list of entity's objects (no need for pagination)